PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating an Achievement/Unity Achievements.md

 ## Awarding Achievements

 Once you have your Achievement setup, you have to call a *LogEventRequest* for the Event you created previously.
 You can check out how to send these kinds of requests in a previous tutorial [here](/Getting Started/Using Cloud Code/README.md).
-Once you have called the *LogEventRequest* awarding your player the Achievement, you should see the Achievement Earned Message popup in the console.
+Once you have called the *LogEventRequest* awarding your player the Achievement, you should see the Achievement Earned Message pop up in the console.
 The next step is to hook up the *AchievementEarnedMessage* listener so you can have some custom code execute when your player is awarded an Achievement.

 ```
     void Awake() {